GeunhwaJeong/haneul-new/doc/src/explore/wallet-browser.md

 1. Open the Haneul Wallet extension in your browser.
 1. Click **Coins** and then click **Send**.
-1. In the **Amount** field, enter the number of HANEUL to send, and then click **Continue**.
+1. In the **Amount** field, enter the amount of HANEUL to send, and then click **Continue**.
 1. Enter the recipient's address, then click **Send Coins Now**.

-## Stake and earn HANEUL (Testnet only)
+## Stake and earn HANEUL

-While the Testnet network is available, you can try out staking to earn HANEUL.
+You can try out staking HANEUL to earn rewards.
+These rewards are not real and are for testing purposes only.
 When you stake HANEUL, you delegate your HANEUL tokens to a validator to stake.
-The validator then pays you rewards for delegating your HANEUL to stake.
-Note that HANEUL tokens have no value.
-The rewards are for testing purposes and have no real value.
+The validator then pays you rewards for delegating your HANEUL for them to stake.
+Note that HANEUL tokens have no value on test networks.

+**To stake HANEUL and earn rewards**
 1. Open your wallet and click **Coins**.
 1. Click **Stake & Earn HANEUL**.
 1. Select a validator to stake with.
 1. Choose an amount of HANEUL to stake.
-   Be sure to enter an amount that leaves enough HANEUL in your wallet to cover gas fees.
+   Enter an amount that leaves sufficient HANEUL in your wallet to cover gas fees.
 1. Click **Stake Now**.

 Your stake starts earning rewards at the start of the next epoch.